ckipp01/chris-kipp.io/ukrainian/pronouns.md

 ### Genitive

+_NOTE_: It's important with genitive to differentiate between the two different third person forms.
+For example if there is a preposition you use the first form.
+If there is no preposition, you use the second.

-- Introducing your name*
+- Introducing your name (no preposition, so you use the * form.)
-- Talking about possessions
+- Talking about possessions (with a preposition, so you use the first form.)

 ### Dative